JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Widget**
-1. Issue: how to call code ~WidgetEdit, etc from explore NOT duplicating code ...
+1.
 2. Add Copy and Paste options - if needed.
 Remember to consider (copy i) notation, as the same W could have been Duplicated since the Copy and before the Paste ...
 3. On Duplicate of W: make sure Comments, Links, etc is also duplicated in DB (or not??)
 4. Expand: add Refresh button, for when change nr lines to show.
 Also, 100 -> 1000
- + Dont show top if now Dataset - rather appropriate Unexpected Error msg
+ + Dont show top if no Dataset - rather appropriate Unexpected Error msg
-5. Slicerresize: only goes to a min size (maybe min-size in css), but internals shrinks further.
-Not bad functionally but not right - have a look.
-6. Fix bug: [style.border]="row.isSelected?
-'2px solid black' : '2px solid red'" does not work
-7. Flag visible if it has a Note, Data Quality issues
+5.
+6.
+7.
 8.
 9. Advanced box in Widget-Editor: consider and document z-index used here 10.How to show comparison between current and previous period ?
-11.Issue - When resize Widget => add resize graph as well.
-12.Fix bug: graph moves inside another when Dragging - had this in v1 ...
+11.
+12.
 13.Bug with IE: 'IE supports only grid-row-end with span.
 You should add grid: false option to Autoprefixer and use some JS grid polyfill for full spec support' - looks like no solution at the moment
-14.Bug fix: delete does not remove the Widget !
+14.
 15.Cross hair with showing values on axis - ie crypto trading websites!
 16.Show a Viz on the tooltip - this could be our explain ... !
+17.
-17.Annotate on Widget - our shapes with text and emojis, like the Tableau 18.Look at embeding widgets -> export Vega spec + embed line, user puts it in his html ...?
+18.Look at embeding widgets -> export Vega spec + embed line, user puts it in his html ...?
 19.
 20.Serias work to be done - learning Vega and adding ALL features !!!